 In Porto Gallery Guesthouse – A chic hotel located in the centre of Portugal, this is a great place to stay if you’re after a bit of luxury in the city.
 They have a range of plush and comfortable rooms available, breakfast included each morning, and balconies or great views from every room.
 Click here to see their availability

 Hostel One Ribeira – If you’re travelling solo or in Portugal on a budget, then this hostel is a great choice for you.
 They have a handful of dorm and private rooms available, a central location, great common areas for meeting other travellers, and a helpful staff to make your stay a great one.
 Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other Porto hotels!

-Planning out the perfect weekend in Porto itinerary is an easy task, with the compact city having much to offer the short city-breaker.
+Planning out the perfect Porto itinerary is an easy task, with the compact city having much to offer the short city-breaker.

-Are you planning a weekend in Porto itinerary?
-Have you been to Porto?
+Are you planning to visit Porto?
+Have any questions about this itinerary?
 Let us know in the comments!